Amorano/Jovimetrix/README.md

 ## UPDATES

+**2024/12/04** @1.2.53:
+* rolled back pillow requirement to 10.2.0 or above
+* akashic node now sizes and reports correct outputs for all inputs (with labels)
+* NEW VERSION REQUIREMENTS (only guarenteed to work 100% with):
+* * ComfyUI 0.3.6 or greater
+* * ComfyUI Frontend 1.5.3 or greater

 **2024/12/04** @1.2.52:
 * vector widget updated to use new events by [webfiltered](https://github.com/webfiltered)
 * colorpicker updated to pop in place (Chrome only atm) by [webfiltered](https://github.com/webfiltered)